Cover Photo: Alex Efimoff

 The courage, determination and fearlessness of the heroine fuels the choreographic style explored in this vibrant piece, and the stories of the dancers’ matrilineal ancestors help create a thoroughly contemporary work, infused with traditional and historical motifs, that celebrates female endurance and strength.

-Choreographers Taane Mete, Taiaroa Royal and Malia Johnston have created an enduring work that transcends cultures as it celebrates the power of women.
+Choreographers Taane Mete, Taiaroa Royal and Malia Johnston, inspired and guided by Maori elder Tui Matira Ranapiri-Ransfield (the chanter projected on the upstage screen), have created an enduring work that transcends cultures as it celebrates the power of women.

 “Mana Wahine is an essential experience…an absolutely gorgeous work to watch, and it’s one that will linger long afterwards.” –Sam Brooks, NZ playwright and critic